gw-ospo/curioss-patterns/github-project-workflow.md

-# Github Projects For OSPO Workflow
+# Open Project Managment using Github Projects

 # Pattern Summary

-Utilizing Github Projects as a centralized workflow system to organize and manage OSPO tasks.
+Utilizing Github Projects to publicly and transparently organize and manage OSPO tasks.

 # Problem / Challenge

 Academic OSPOs often manage and plan a multitude of events, workshops, consultations, and training.
 In addition to managing tools, resources, and repositories.
 Without a shared and open-source workflow system, information can be scattered and disorganized.
 OSPOs need clear, transparent, and open ways of managing and organizing work.

+Academic OSPOs are responsible for teaching students, faculty, and staff open source best practices.
+For OSPOs that want to apply open source best practices is to explore if open source best practices can apply to project management.

 # Pattern Category
 - Community Building